PORTO RUNNING TOURS

 Murder and ressurection: Nicholas' involvement

 St.Nicholas iconography frequently includes 3 small children in a basin.
-Here in Porto, in S.Nicolau's church: these two can be seen inside.
+Here in Porto, in S.Nicolau's church, these can be seen inside.
 There's also one outside, in a niche.

 Prostitution and St. Nicholas... say what!?

 Mysteriously, on three different occasions, a bag of gold appeared inside their home, providing the needed dowries.
-The bags of gold, tossed by Nicholas through an open window (or chimney, in some versions!), are said to have landed in stockings or shoes left before the fire to dry...!
+The bags of gold, tossed by Nicholas through an open window (or chimney, in some versions!), are said to have landed in stockings or shoes left by the fire to dry!

 This led to the custom of children hanging stockings or putting out shoes, eagerly awaiting gifts from Saint Nicholas.
 And so St. Nicholas became a gift-giver.(source)